Guoxuan-Li/GEOL0069_Week4/codes/Unsupervised Learning.md

 class_counts = dict(zip(unique, counts))
 print("Cluster counts:", class_counts)
 ```
+Using GMM to perform an analysis and visualisation the mean and standard deviation of waveforms for different clusters.
 ```python
 # mean and standard deviation for all echoes
 mean_ice = np.mean(waves_cleaned[clusters_gmm==0],axis=0)